-This weekend my family and I had the honor of participating in Wreaths Across America.
+One holiday season a few years ago, my family and I had the honor of participating in Wreaths Across America.
 The organization’s mission is to remember, honor, and teach by coordinating wreath-laying ceremonies at more than 1,400 locations all across the U.S., at sea, and abroad.
-We along with several hundred at one of our local military cemeteries place a live wreath on the soldiers’ graves.
+We, along with several hundred others, at one of our local military cemeteries, placed a live wreath on soldiers’ graves.
 It was a humbling experience for myself, my husband, and my boys.
-Taking a moment to recognize and reflect what these men and women did to preserve our freedom and think of the ones who continue to do so today.
+It was a great time to recognize and reflect on what these men and women did to preserve our freedom and to think of the ones who continue to do so today.

-Opportunities, like Wreaths Across America, are important for our kids to do for many reasons.
+Volunteer opportunities like Wreaths Across America are important for our kids to experience for many reasons.
 These opportunities can:

 - Teach the importance of being selfless

-- Allow them to gain new or practice
+- Allow kids to gain new or practice

 - Increase exposure to different careers that